Feather plucking in parrots

 - Give the bird less hours of daylight

 - And most the successful is instituting a training programme that gives the bird something to think about.

-A vicious circle can arise.
+When a parrot bites a vicious circle can arise.
 The parrot bites.
-The caregiver draws back in alarm and shows fear.
+You draw back in alarm and show fear.
 Parrots are prey not predators.
 Sensitive as they are to both the moods of other birds and of other animals like us, if they sense that you’re afraid, they can also become afraid.

-Another mistake is to make a lot of noise shouting swearing exclaiming.
-That’s drama and birds like drama.
+- Don't make a lot of noise by shouting, swearing or exclaiming.
+That's drama and birds like drama.
 Easier said than done.
 Those beaks are painful.
 If you can’t detach yourself from the beak quietly you are encouraging a repetition.

-Training your parrot to stop it from biting
+How to stop your parrot from biting you

-Punishment is not the best solution Understanding what a parrot wants helps.
+Training: Punishment is not the best solution.
+Understanding what a parrot wants helps.
 Training works best when the parrot is eager for food.
 Not starving but interested in your treats.

 A few minutes of step up training, recall training or trick training before the bird’s breakfast or in the evening if you have removed the food bowls can work wonders.

-If you cannot get to any workshops to see good training in practice, Barbara Heidenreich’s DVDs show her using positive reinforcement techniques with ordinary pet parrots.
+Training workshops are a good idea.
+However, if you cannot get to these to see good training in practice, Barbara Heidenreich’s DVDs show her using positive reinforcement techniques with ordinary pet parrots.
 Notice her calm demeanour and how the birds respond to her.